gatsbyjs/gatsby/docs/docs/unit-testing.md

     TypeError: Cannot read property 'history' of undefined
 ```

-This is a `react-router` error, and can be fixed by wrapping your component in a
+This is a `react-router` error, and can be fixed either by mocking the `Link`
+component in `gatsby` or `gatsby-link`, as shown above, or by wrapping your
-`MemoryRouter` from `react-router-dom`.
+component in a `MemoryRouter` from `react-router-dom`.
 For example:

 ```js
 import React from "react"